 - Medellín Coronavirus Closures – What is Closed in Medellín?

-- Pica y Cedula: A Restriction for Grocery Shopping in the Aburrá Valley During the Quarantine
+- Pico y Cedula: A Restriction for Grocery Shopping in the Aburrá Valley During the Quarantine

 - Medellín Quarantine Starts on March 20 for Four Days

 The Bottom Line: Medellín Coronavirus Closures – What is Closed in Medellín?

 Many places are currently closed in Medellín due to the threat of coronavirus.
 In this article, we looked at over 1,000 closures including schools, entertainment and tourist attractions, libraries, churches, sports venues and bars and discotheques.
 However with the end of the quarantine in Colombia in September, many of these places have reopened.

 These closures are among the many measures being taken in Colombia to minimize the public health threats posed by coronavirus in Colombia.
 Also, all events with over 50 people in Colombia are canceled starting on March 16.
 So, many events including concerts, conventions and theater events are being cancelled in Medellín and throughout Colombia.